autonomousvision/handheld_svbrdf_geometry/README.md

 ## Installation

-After cloning this repository, you will need to make sure that all dependencies are in place.
-The easiest way to do so is to use our installation script that sets up a conda environment and installs all required packages for you.

-To use it first make sure that you have a working installation of conda: <https://conda.io/>.
+We provide the installEnv.sh script for provisioning the dependencies of this repository.
+A working version of both conda (<https://conda.io/>) and CUDA is required.

+By default, the script uses Pytorch 1.4 compiled with CUDA 10.0, but this can easily be changed in 'installEnv.sh'.
-Next, please check the CUDA version of your system with
+In line 69 change the 'cudatoolkit=10.0' to the CUDA version of your system.
+This can be checked with:

     which nvcc

-By default, the script compiles Pytorch 1.4 for CUDA 10.0.
-But this can easily be changed in 'installEnv.sh':
-In line 69 change the 'cudatoolkit=10.0' to the CUDA version of your system.

-Then run the script via

-    ./installEnv.sh

-It takes care of all of the installation requirements.

 ## Sensor data

-We provide two options to download our sensor data: You can either download the data for only one object or the data of all 9 objects that are shown in the publication.
+You will be able to download sensor data both for either invidivual objects and for the entire dataset from the paper.
-At the moment, the data of only one object is uploaded but the rest will be added soon!
+At the moment, only one object is available, but we work on uploading the rest soon.
 Download the pre-processed captures via

     mkdir data
     cd data/
     wget https://s3.eu-central-1.amazonaws.com/avg-projects/handheld_svbrdf_geometry/data_single.zip
     unzip data_single.zip

 ## Run the method